dimadesu/termux-nginx-rtmp/README.md

 I just cleaned it up and provided better explanations.
 Also, I added extra comments when I was trying to make sense of it and understand how it works.

 Hopefully, we can further improve upon this and polish it.
 I wonder if we can swap Nginx for [Node Media Server](https://www.npmjs.com/package/node-media-server) as Node is [supported by Termux](https://wiki.termux.com/index.php?title=Node.js).

+# termux-nginx-rtmp

+This is `nginx` build for [Termux](https://termux.dev/en/) that includes `nginx-rtmp-module`. _Plus_ ffmpeg scripts.

+There will be additional instructions below on how to use ffmpeg on Android in Termux to read RTMP stream and push to SRT ingest.

+It is also possible to transcode into HEVC.

+Natually, it can read RTMP and push to RTMP ingest too.

 ## Prerequisites